-The term 'Repayment Penalty' is explained in detail and with examples in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Repayment Penalty' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A repayment penalty is commonly associated with paying back a loan before the end of its term.
 If you are contemplating paying off your loan balance in advance of its due date, then you should be aware that a number of loans come with these repayment penalties for liquidating the balance early.
 Different types of loans utilize different names for these same fees.
 Repayment penalties can also be called redemption charges, early redemption fees, prepayment penalties, or financial penalties.